TRON tooling

 ### Proto files

-TRON gRPC does not support server reflection, so you need the protocol buffer definitions to make calls.
+The endpoint supports server reflection for discovery, but to generate typed clients you need the protocol buffer definitions.
 Get them from the official TRON protocol repository:

 ```shell theme={"system"}